avocade/nested_accessors/README.md

 Testing
 -------

-Run the `minitest` specs with `ruby nested_accessor_spec.rb`.
+Run the `minitest` specs using:

+    ruby nested_accessor_spec.rb

 TODO
 -----

 - Extract as a ruby gem for rails `active_record` models
+- Create object wrappers for each nested hash, so can get accessors like `person.address.street` for `person[address][street]`
 - Add two-level nesting, eg `foo[bar][name][surname]`
-- Array type with String objects in the array
-- Array with nested Hash objects in it, eg `foo[bar][1][name]`
+- Array with nested Hash objects inside, eg `foo[bar][1][name]`
-- Perhaps switch to always use symbolic keys for convention instead of stringified keys, since symbolic keys can use new ruby 1.9 hash accessor literal:
+- Perhaps switch convention to always use symbolic keys instead of stringified keys, so can use new ruby 1.9 hash syntax:

         foo.info = { name: "Anders" }
         foo.info[:name]